Adding, changing and deleting data

 5 U+0005 005 Ctrl-E

-Many functions such as drop that change the size or shape of a row or DataFrame can manipulate an object in place without returning a new object:
+Many functions, such as drop, which change the size or shape of an array or DataFrame, can manipulate an object in place without returning a new object:

 [18]: